 Cottage

-Grade 2 listed limewashed cottage with thatch roof covered with red oxide wrinkly tin.
-The cottage was recorded in 1840’s but possibly dates from earlier.
-It was originally a pair of adjoining farm workers dwellings.
-The walls are built from ‘clom’ or turf with later buttresses.
+The cottage was first recorded in a tithe map of 1888 and was not present on an earlier version from 1840’s but Clun is mentioned in the census of 1841.
+It possibly dates from early 19th century built as a pair of agricultural labourers dwellings.
+They were built with their backs to the road which allowed the front elevation and grounds to benefit from the south west position.
+The walls are built from clom or turf with later buttresses.
 Internally there is are two rooms, a parlour and ‘gegin fach’/kitchen either side of a small entrance hall painted in red oxide paint.
 Above a room extends the length of the building accessed from a ladder via a small room to the rear of the hall.

-A separate wrinkly tin building houses a kitchen/gegin fawr, shower room and two loos.
+A separate corrugated tin utility building houses was built alongside in 2022 to house a kitchen/gegin fawr, shower room and loos.
+There is also a small tin shed shed and more sheds to follow.

 The cottage is furnished with pieces of the period and originating from Carmarthenshire/Pembrokeshire borders.